shurutech/iOSKickstart/README.md

 # iOS-Swift-Template

- - An iOS app template built with SwiftUI.
-This template is designed for creating new iOS apps with a basic screen flow: Splash > Authorization/Login-SignUp > Terms & Conditions > Onboarding (Carousel) > Main Tab Screens.
+An iOS app boilerplate generator built with SwiftUI.
+This tool is designed for creating new iOS apps by taking configration on command line, with a basic screen flows: Splash > Authorization/Login-SignUp > Terms & Conditions > Onboarding (Carousel) > Main Tab Screens.
 These screens use dummy content.
-Adding new screens or deleting existing ones can be easily managed, and the app features an organized folder structure for different types of files.
+Adding new screens or deleting existing ones can be easily managed, and the app code follows the idiomatic swift & iOS guidelines.

 ## Get Started